Unbiased analysis of primordial non-Gaussianity: the multipoles of the full relativistic power spectrum: Forecast Setup

-To model the scale-dependent bias induced by local type PNG, see \cref{ap:more_kernels}, we make the standard assumption of universality of the mass function, \cite{Slosar_2008}, such that $b_{\phi}$ can be linearly related to the linear bias, $b_1$\footnote{While this is a simplistic assumption and is not expected to hold for real-life galaxies in most scenarios \cite{Barreira_2020,Barreira_2022b,PNGUNIT_2024,Fondi_2024}, our main focus here is modelling light-cone effects and as such we leave more detailed analysis of PNG to future work.}.
+To model the scale-dependent bias induced by local type PNG (see \cref{ap:more_kernels}), we make the standard assumption of universality of the mass function \cite{Slosar_2008}, such that $b_{\phi}$ can be linearly related to the linear bias $b_1$\footnote{Note that this is a simplistic assumption and is not expected to hold for real-life galaxies in most scenarios \cite{Barreira_2020,Barreira_2022b,PNGUNIT_2024,Fondi_2024}.
+While one could account for this additional uncertainty with the introduction of new nuisance parameters, we expect this to mainly affect the uncertainty on the determination of $\fNL$, but to have less impact on core focus of this work -- the degeneracy of $\fNL$ with light-cone effects (since it does not change the $k$-dependence).}.
 We do not account for any uncertainty or try to constrain $b_{\phi}$; therefore, we are actually constraining $b_{\phi}\, \fNL$ not $\fNL$.
-This is a non-trivial degeneracy to break without strict theoretical priors on $b_{\phi}$ \cite{Barreira_2022} however it motivates using different approaches, such as higher order statistics like the bispectrum \cite[e.g.][]{Tellarini_2016} or multi-tracer techniques \cite[e.g.][]{Seljak_2009,Barreira_2023} to help break this degeneracy.
+This is a non-trivial degeneracy to break without strict theoretical priors on $b_{\phi}$ \cite{Barreira_2022} which motivates using different approaches, such as higher-order statistics like the bispectrum \cite[e.g.][]{Tellarini_2016} or multi-tracer techniques \cite[e.g.][]{Seljak_2009,Barreira_2023} to help break this degeneracy.

 The LOS choice in our theory is informed by two things \cite[for a more detailed overview see][]{Addis_2025}.
-First, it defines the point about which we perform our wide-separation expansion to approximate the full local 2-point function, and second, it sets the vector about which we decompose our multipoles.
+First, it defines the point about which we perform our wide-separation expansion (this is relevant for the integrated contributions - see \cref{sec:los_depend}) to approximate the full local 2-point function, and second, it sets the vector about which we decompose our multipoles.
 When we measure our power spectrum over one survey, we naturally include the full LOS information of each point (we only do a perturbative expansion in our theory to approximate this) and therefore the choice of LOS in our estimator only affects our multipole decomposition.
 As the Yamamoto estimator is computable with separable FFTs only in the case of an endpoint LOS ($t=0 \text{ or } t=1$), we use $t=0$ as our LOS for the $\ell>0$ multipoles.
 However, the monopole is not decomposed with respect to a LOS (there is no LOS dependence in the monopole estimator); it is simply the average over all LOS orientation angles, $\mu$.
 Therefore, we choose the midpoint LOS $t=1/2$ for the monopole in our analysis as it is a natural choice of LOS about which to Taylor expand our theory.